Worship at St. Peter’s Episcopal Church

 Weekday Worship Schedule

-A Centering Prayer Group gathers on the 2nd and 4th Saturdays of the month, at 8:30 a.m. in the Rector’s Parlor.
+A Centering Prayer Group gathers on the 2nd and 4th Saturdays of the month, at 9:00 AM in the Rector’s Parlor.
+See here for more information.

 and other special festival and community worship services throughout the year!

-The sanctuary and chapel at St. Peter’s are open every day.
-Tuesday through Saturday, the space is open from 11:00am to 2:00pm for quiet prayer, meditation, and reflection.
-Occasionally, burial or wedding services may be scheduled during this time, so check the schedule at the entranceway or call ahead to ensure silence.
+Usually, the sanctuary and chapel at St. Peter’s are open every day.
+Tuesday through Saturday, the space is open from 11:00 AM to 2:00 PM for quiet prayer, meditation, and reflection.
+Occasionally, burial or wedding services may be scheduled during this time, so check the schedule at the entryway or call ahead to ensure silence.

 What to Expect on Sunday Morning